harsh0c/Weather-Alert/README.md

 pip intall requirements.txt
 ```
 ### Step 3: Run the agent script
 To run the agent :
+The agent fetches the current temperature and checks with the minimum and maximum temperature.
+The agent scipt can be found in walert folder.
 ```bash
 cd walert
 python myagent.py